allgreed/kasprowicz.pro/content/now.md

 (This is a [now page](https://nownownow.com/about), and if you have your own site, you ~~should~~ can make one, too.)

-Updated January 4th, 2025 from Gdańsk, Poland
+Updated January 11th, 2025 from Gdańsk, Poland

-## On the latest Ticket to Ride extension
+## On the latest Ticket to Ride expansion
-We're moving to Zurich.
-In mid-February if the very nice realtor people are convinced enough by our long motivation letter in German.
-Pretty please, we want that appartmanet ;) Until then still working remotely.
+We're moving to Zurich, sometime in February, until then working remotely.
+Looking for an apartament.

 ## On carless whisper
 I'm never gonna dance again.
 For the next month or so.
-I've heared the lindy scene in Zurich is pretty active though ;)
+I've heared the Lindy scene in Zurich is pretty active though ;)

 Right now I've signed up for personal traninig to learn how to use kettlebells, so that I can train by myself after the move.
 Also: this cuts off enough excercise-related commute that even though I'll be training twice a week instead of dancing once a week it's still a net 2h gain.